 The survey results in the table above show that the local government has initially cooperated with NGOs in providing public services through forms such as signing contracts, subsidizing NGOs as well as procurement public services from NGOs.
 However, cooperation of the government and NGOs in public service delivery is still limited, especially when local governments sign contracts with NGOs as well as procure public services from NGOs.
 This shows that, between the policy of "maximum socialization" and the reality of cooperation of local governments and NGOs in public service provision, there is still a huge gap.
-Besides, the degree of cooperation of local governments and NGOs.
+Besides, the degree of cooperation of local governments and NGOs in public service delivery differs from that of "pro-government" NGOs and other NGOs.
 In particular, "progovernment" NGOs receive better subsidies from the local government than other NGOs.